 Located on the border between Midtown and the Museum District, this museum is dedicated to the sharing the stories of the brave Black men who served in the military, including many who won the prestigious Medal of Honor and features several rooms worth of artifacts, uniforms, and equipment used by the soldiers themselves.

 Although the museum has free admission on Thursdays from 1 to 5 p.m., you can take in the many exhibits any day you want.
-In 2019, though, you may also want to consider attending the annual Night at the Museum Gala, which will take place on February 22 starting at 6 p.m.

 The Houston Museum of African American Culture (HMAAC) is a cultural hub where locals and visitors alike can explore and interact with the work of prominent figures and historical events important to the African-American community.